deobald/notes/output/Movies.md

 ---
 created: 2020-08-10T09:20:43-06:00
-modified: 2021-02-19T21:56:44-06:00
+modified: 2021-02-23T21:30:29-06:00
 ---

 # Movies

+- Sound of Metal
+- Brazil
+- Thunder, Lightning, and Rain (Malayalam)
+- The Mist

+—

+## Documentaries

 - King in the Wilderness
 - The Lobby
 - Putin’s Palace
 - Best of Enemies in documentary

-—

-- Sound of Metal
-- Brazil
+- Four Horsemen
-- Thunder, Lightning, and Rain (Malayalam)
-- The Mist
+- The Corporation

-# Rewatch
+## Rewatch

 - Willow
 - Cocoon